infretis/infretis/examples/gromacs/puckering/README.md

 Plot the $\phi$ vs. $\theta$ values of the trajectories using the `-xy 2 1` option in `plot-order.py`.
 Looking at the reactive trajectories, what is/are the preferred route(s) from $^4\text{C}_1$ to $^1\text{C}_4$?

-You can confirm this by visualizing some of the reactive trajectories.
+If you want, you can confirm this by visualizing some of the reactive trajectories.
 The following command removes the solvent, centers your molecule, and reorders the trajectories output from ∞RETIS:

 ```bash
 # replace 'nr' with the path number of some trajectory you want to visualize